top of page

 Support

 Feelings of isolation for a patient or caregiver are often terrifying and isolating.
-If you can reach out to someone or a support group-DO!
+If you can reach out to someone or a support group, DO!

-See spoon theory
+See the spoon theory.

 Warning Signs